safall/architecture-samples/README.md

+# Whats different from Android Architecture Samples

+In this particular fork, I have replaced Hilt with Koin.

+Developers that are interested in migration from Hilt to Koin can see this forked repo as a reference.

+Minimal effort changes are done in this, hence not all the tests passes here.
+Feel free to dive deeper.

 # Android Architecture Samples

 These samples showcase different architectural approaches to developing Android apps.
 In its different branches you'll find the same app (a TODO app) implemented with small differences.